FraMan97/prometis/README.md

-> A P2P (peer-to-peer), private decentralized anonymous chat and file-sharing application built entirely on the Tor network.
+# prometis

-Prometis is a messaging system that ensures anonymity and privacy by routing *all* communication through the Tor network.
+`prometis` is a messaging system that ensures anonymity and privacy by routing *all* communication through the Tor network.
 It uses Onion Services for both the clients and the central server, meaning no IP addresses are ever exposed.

 Unlike traditional chat apps, there is no central server that reads or relays messages.
 A lightweight "Discovery Server" exists only to help peers find each other anonymously.
-All chat sessions and file transfers are direct, peer-to-peer, and end-to-end encrypted (E2EE).
+All chat sessions and file transfers are direct, peer-to-peer and end-to-end encrypted (E2EE) with AES-256 and signed with RSA-2048 Signature.

 This server is **not required** for the core P2P functionality.
-The Prometis client is designed to function in a fully decentralized, server-less way.
+The `prometis` client is designed to function in a fully decentralized, serverless way.

 The client application already includes a "Start Manual Session" feature.
 Users can bypass the Discovery Server entirely by manually exchanging their `.onion` address and public key (out-of-band) and using this form to establish a direct, end-to-end encrypted session.

 For a truly server-less deployment, the features related to the Discovery Server (like the "Subscribe" and "Refresh Active Peers" buttons) can be removed from the client's frontend (`client/local/index.html`) and local backend with minor modifications.

+> [!WARNING]
-> IMPORTANT: This project is currently a Proof of Concept (POC) and is not suitable for a production environment.
+> This project is currently a Proof of Concept (POC) and is not suitable for a production environment.
 It is intended for developer use only.
-It was created with the idea of enabling free communication in environments facing dictatorship, censorship, and a lack of free expression, allowing communication without fear of repercussions.
+> It was created with the idea of enabling free communication in environments facing dictatorship, censorship and a lack of free expression, allowing communication without fear of repercussions.
-Any use for illegal purposes is neither supported nor encouraged by the developers of this project.
+> Any use for illegal purposes is neither supported nor encouraged by the developers of this project.

 ---